amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_local.rst

 Usage
 ~~~~~

+After the Braket SDK and the plugin are installed, and once you
+`signed up for Amazon Braket <https://docs.aws.amazon.com/braket/latest/developerguide/braket-enable-overview.html>`_,
-After the Braket SDK and the plugin are installed, you immediately have access to the Braket devices in PennyLane.
+you immediately have access to the Braket devices in PennyLane.

 To instantiate the local Braket simulator, simply use: